My rating: 3 of 5 stars

 For, morality being a mere branch of aesthetics, no book that is morally so warped [as The Pilgrim’s Progress] can in any real sense be aesthetically satisfying.

-This is a view that has more in common with Wordsworth’s dancing heart than with Donne’s brain-twisting paradoxes.
+But this view has more in common with Wordsworth’s dancing heart than with Donne’s brain-twisting paradoxes.
 That art and morals could align so neatly is the perennial dream of Platonists, priests, and politburos, but history gives no evidence in its favor.
-The moral premises the Homeric epics were based on are long dead, but it seems as if a new translation of the Iliad comes out every year.
-Someone finds it aesthetically satisfying, since, aside from historical and archaeological interest, there is really no other reason to read it.
+The moral premises the Homeric epics were based on are long gone, but it seems as if a new translation of the Iliad comes out every year.
+Someone finds it aesthetically satisfying, since, aside from historical and archaeological interest, there is no other reason to read it.

 ‘She abandoned [her home and family] under a delusion,’ he answered; ‘picturing in me a hero of romance, and expecting unlimited indulgences from my chivalrous devotion.
 I can hardly regard her in the light of a rational creature, so obstinately has she persisted in forming a fabulous notion of my character and acting on the false impressions she cherished.’